 6. Scale with SAFe AI-Native

 IAgile at the team level is a good start.
 But the real transformation happens at the organizational scale.
 SAFe AI-Native provides the framework to deploy IAgile at scale: aligning ARTs, synchronizing AI-augmented PI Planning, governing AI usage across portfolios.
-It is moving from local experimentation to systemic transformation.
+Moving from local experimentation to systemic transformation.

 Anti-Patterns: What Does Not Work